-Agreement on the Application of Sanitary and Phytosanitary Measures, 15 April 1994, Marrakesh Agreement Establishing the World Trade Organization, Annex 1A, 1867 UNTS 493.
+Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement), 15 Apr.
+1994, Marrakesh Agreement Establishing the World Trade Organization, Annex 1A, 1867 UNTS 493.

-&lt;sup>119 ChAFTA (n 1), Article 1.2.2, Article 2.7 (Non-Tariff Measures), Chapter 5 (Sanitary and Phytosanitary Measures), and Chapter 6 (Technical Barriers to Trade), Chapter 16 (General Provisions and Exceptions).
+ChAFTA, supra n.
+1, Art.
+1.2.2, Art.
+2.7 (Non-Tariff Measures), Ch.
+5 (Sanitary and Phytosanitary Measures), and Ch.
+6 (Technical Barriers to Trade), Ch.
+16 (General Provisions and Exceptions).

-See, eg, Law of the People's Republic of China on the Quarantine of Imported and Exported Animal and Plant, promulgated by Order No. 53 of the President of China on 30 October 1991, effective on 1 April 1992, as amended on 27 August 2009; Measures for the Supervision and Administration of the Inspection and Quarantine of Imported and Exported Meat Products, issued by the General Administration of Customs of China, Order No 243, on 23 November 2018, effective on the same date; Measures for the Supervision and Administration of Customs of China, Order No 243, on 23 November 2018, effective on the same date; Measures for the Administration of the Inspection of Imported and Exported Coal Products, issued by the General Administration of Customs of China, Order No 248, on 28 April 2018, effective on 1 May 2018.
+See e.g., Law of the People's Republic of China on the Quarantine of Imported and Exported Animal and Plant, promulgated by Order No. 53 of the President of China on 30 Oct.
+1991, effective on 1 Apr.
+1992, as amended on 27 Aug.
+2009; Measures for the Supervision and Administration of the Inspection and Quarantine of Imported and Exported Meat Products, issued by the General Administration of Customs of China, Order No 243, on 23 Nov.
+2018, effective on the same date; Measures for the Supervision and Administration of the Inspection and Quarantine of Imported and Exported Aquatic Products, issued by the General Administration of Customs of China, Order No 243, on 23 Nov.
+2018, effective on the same date; Measures for the Administration of the Inspection of Imported and Exported Coal Products, issued by the General Administration of Customs of China, Order No 248, on 28 Apr.
+2018, effective on 1 May 2018.

-&lt;sup>121 Ibid.
-See also Measures for the Administration of Import and Export Quarantine Treatment, issued by the General Administration of Quality Supervision, inspection and Quarantine of China, Order No 30, on 29 December 2017, effective on 1 March 2018.
+Ibid.
+See also Measures for the Administration of Import and Export Quarantine Treatment, issued by the General Administration of Quality Supervision, inspection and Quarantine of China, Order No 30, on 29 Dec.
+2017, effective on 1 Mar.
+2018.